Miami Cardiac & Vascular Institute Coronary Artery Disease Program

 What causes elevated triglyceride levels?

 High triglyceride levels are linked with health conditions like diabetes, hypothyroidism, kidney disease, or liver disease.
-Dietary causes of high triglyceride levels may include drinking a lot of alcohol, eating foods containing saturated fat and trans fat, and eating lots of carbohydrates.
+Dietary causes of high triglyceride levels may include drinking a lot of alcohol, eating foods containing saturated fat and trans fat, and eating lots of refined carbohydrates.